 Ideally, families have relaxed conversations about caregiving long before a health crisis.
 Look for opportunities to ask questions like, "Mom, where do you see yourself getting older?" or "How would you feel about hiring a housekeeper or driver so you could stay home?"

-Ask open-ended questions and give your loved one time to answer, says Care.com Senior Care advisor Mary Stehle, LCSW.
-"You can say, 'Dad, what's it like to take care of Mom 24 hours a day?'"
+Ask open-ended questions and give your loved one time to answer, says Mary Stehle, licensed clinical social worker and Care.com senior care advisor.
+"You can say, 'Dad, what's it like to take care of mom 24 hours a day?'"
 It may take several conversations to discover the reason your mother, a meticulous housekeeper, has fired five aides in a row is simply that they neglected to vacuum under the dining room table.

 If possible, include your parent in interviews or in setting schedules when hiring in-home care, says Stehle.
 Let them choose certain days of the week or times of day to have a home health aide come.
 Emphasize an aide will be a companion for walks, concerts, museum visits and other favorite activities.

 "Sometimes it's easier for a parent to talk to a professional rather than a family member," says Cohen.
-Don't hesitate to ask a social worker, a doctor or nurse, a priest or minister -- even an old poker buddy -- to suggest your parent needs help.
+Instead of hearing it from just you, ask a social worker, a doctor or nurse, a priest or minister — even an old poker buddy — to be a part of the conversations and to suggest that your parent might benefit from help.

 If your father has dementia, offering less information may be more effective at times, suggests Stehle.
 "You could let your parent know the aide is someone very helpful who can take your father on walks, fix him meals, and help him throughout the day.
 You don't need to explain every aspect of care the aide will provide before the relationship has been formed.
 This may make your loved one feel less threatened."